 Infinity Wanderers is a new magazine dedicated to promoting alternate history and the associated genres of Science Fiction, Steampunk, Historical Fiction and Fantasy.
-In addition we aim for between 1/3 and 1/2 real history and writers of Historical features are welcome to submit.
+In addition we aim for between 1/3 and 1/2 real history, genealogy and biography, and writers of Historical features are welcome to submit.

 Whilst considered part of the Scimitar Edge stable, Infinity Wanderers goes out under the self-publishing 'Selornia' marque as a magazine, and not a book.

-Issue 1 of Infinity Wanderers was published in April 2022 and issue 2 in July 2022, and issue 3 in October 2022.
+Issue 1 of Infinity Wanderers was published in April 2022, issue 2 in July 2022, and issue 3 in October 2022.
 Our aim is for a four-times-annual publication, including a Christmas and New Year Special.
-Issue 3 is due for publication in early December 2022.
+This special, Issue 4, is due for publication in early December 2022.
 Issue 5 is has been published in March 2023, and keeps up the quarterly schedule.
 Issue 6 is due out in mid June 2023, issue 7 in September 2023, and issue 8 will be the Christmas 2023/New Year 2024 special.

 Infinity Wanderers prefers submissions that meet the following criteria:-